A tympanomastoidectomy is a surgery to remove abnormal or infected tissue in the bony area (mastoid) behind the ear. The eardrum is also repaired.

 Copyright © Nucleus Medical Media, Inc.

-An incision will be made behind your ear.
+An incision will be made behind the ear.
 Any growths inside the mastoid will be removed.
 Infected bone tissue will also be removed.
-If a large part of the bone is removed, synthetic material may used to replace it.
+If a large part of the bone is removed, synthetic material may be used to replace it.

 The eardrum will be removed.
 Any excess fluid will be drained out of the middle ear space.
 Holes of the eardrum can be repaired by placing new tissue over the hole in the eardrum.
 Excess scar tissue in the area will be removed.
 If necessary, the bones of the inner ear can be replaced with synthetic material.
 This helps improve or restore hearing.

 Tubes may be left in place to help fluids drain from the ear.
-When all of the procedures are complete, the incision site will be closed.
+The incision will be closed with stitches.
+A bandage will be placed over the area.

 American Academy of Otolaryngology—Head and Neck Surgery